Forward Analysis for WSTS, Part III: Karp-Miller Trees: The Ideal Karp-Miller algorithm

 \subsection{Properties of the algorithm}

-Let $\T_I$ denote the tree induced by the set of nodes returned by Algorithm~\ref{alg:km:highlevel} on input $(\S, I)$.
+Let $\T_I$ denote the tree returned by Algorithm~\ref{alg:km:highlevel} on input $(\S, I)$.
 Let $D_I \defeq \bigcup_{c \in \T_I} \ideal{c}$.
 We claim that $D_I = \downc{\ssucc[*]{I}}$.
 Instead of proving this claim directly, we take traces into consideration and prove a stronger statement.
 We define two word automata that will be useful for this purpose.

-\begin{definition} The \emph{stuttering automaton}\footnote{We use the term \emph{stuttering} as paths of the automaton correspond to stuttering paths of~\cite{GHPR15}.} is the finite word automaton $\A_I$ obtained by making all of the states of $\T_I$ accepting, by taking the root $r$ as the initial state, and by taking the arcs of $\T_I$ as transitions, together with the following additional transitions: \begin{itemize} \item If a leaf $c$ of $\T_I$ has an ancestor $c'$ such that $\ideal{c} = \ideal{c'}$, then a transition from $c$ to $c'$ labeled by $\varepsilon$ is added to $\A_I$. \end{itemize} The \emph{Karp-Miller automaton} is the automaton $\K_I$ obtained by extending $\A_I$ as follows: \begin{itemize} \item If a node $c$ of $\T_I$ has been accelerated because of an ancestor $c'$, then a transition from $c$ to $c'$ labeled by $\varepsilon$ is added to $\K_I$. \end{itemize} \end{definition}
+\begin{defi} The \emph{stuttering automaton}\footnote{We use the term \emph{stuttering} as paths of the automaton correspond to stuttering paths of~\cite{GHPR15}.} is the finite word automaton $\A_I$ obtained by making all of the states of $\T_I$ accepting, by taking the root $r$ as the initial state, and by taking the arcs of $\T_I$ as transitions, together with the following additional transitions: \begin{itemize} \item If a leaf $c$ of $\T_I$ has an ancestor $c'$ such that $\ideal{c} = \ideal{c'}$, then a transition from $c$ to $c'$ labeled by $\varepsilon$ is added to $\A_I$. \end{itemize} The \emph{Karp-Miller automaton} is the automaton $\K_I$ obtained by extending $\A_I$ as follows: \begin{itemize} \item If a node $c$ of $\T_I$ has been accelerated because of an ancestor $c'$, then a transition from $c$ to $c'$ labeled by $\varepsilon$ is added to $\K_I$. \end{itemize} \end{defi}